urthecast/ordering-cli-demo/README.md

 3. Purchase the order
 4. Poll the Delivery API until the download URL is available
 5. Download the scene to disk

+For more information about the Urthecast Ordering API, please [read the docs](https://developers.urthecast.com/docs/orders).

 Errors will be printed to the console.